 Which blinds are best for blackout?

-Blackout roller blinds
+Standard blackout roller blinds

 Roller blinds often come in blackout fabrics, or are easy to convert to blackout by having a blackout lining included, which will keep out the light behind the blind.